• Skip to primary navigation

 How to store leftover basil pesto?

 Transfer the pesto to an airtight container, drizzle some olive oil to cover the top, place a cling foil to cover the layer of olive oil.
 Close the lid of the container and store it in the refrigerator for 2 – 3 days.
-The color of the sauce might change after a day or so.
+The colour of the sauce might change after a day or so.

 Can I eat raw pesto sauce?